mcwhinns/health-checks/README.md

 # health-checks
+I'm editing the README file.
+Adding some more details about the project description.

 Scripts that check the health of my computer (Google IT Automation: Git/GitHub course)

 This repo will be populated with lots of fancy checks.